AnghelLeonard/Hibernate-SpringBoot/README.md

      - in application.properties set JDBC URL with `useServerPrepStmts=true` (this way you switch to server-side prepared statements (may lead to signnificant performance boost))\
      - in entity, use the [assigned generator](https://vladmihalcea.com/how-to-combine-the-hibernate-assigned-generator-with-a-sequence-or-an-identity-column/) since MySQL `IDENTITY` will cause batching to be disabled\
      - in entity, add `@Version` property of type `Long` to avoid extra-`SELECT`s fired before batching (also prevent lost updates in multi-request transactions).
 Extra-`SELECT`s are the effect of using `merge()` instead of `persist()`.
 Behind the scene, `saveAll()` uses `save()`, which in case of non-new entities (have IDs) will call `merge()`, which instruct Hibernate to fire a `SELECT` statement to make sure that there is no record in the database having the same identifier.\
-     - in case of using a parent-child relationshipt with cascade persist (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_inserts=true` to optimize the batching by ordering inserts\
+     - in case of using a parent-child relationship with cascade persist (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_inserts=true` to optimize the batching by ordering inserts\
      - pay attention on the amount of inserts passed to `saveAll()` to not "overwhelm" the persistence context.
 Normally the `EntityManager` should be flushed and cleared from time to time, but during the `saveAll()` execution you simply cannot do that, so if in `saveAll()` there is a list with a high amount of data, all that data will hit the persistence context (1st level cache) and will be in-memory until flush time.
 Using relatively small amount of data should be ok.
 For large amount of data, please check the next example.

 **Output example:**\